Basphil/random-xkcd-wallpaper/README.markdown

 Future features
 ---------------
-* Display titles
+* Display titles.
-* Add option for hiding downloaded file
+* Make it possible to choose the location where the picture file gets saved.
 * Update background when new comic is published.